spectrocloud/librarium/docs/docs-content/profiles/profiles.md

 ---
 sidebar_label: "Profiles"
 title: "Profiles"
-description: "Understanding the Cluster Profiles Concept and how they make Spectro Cloud powerful"
+description: "Learn how Palette uses cluster profiles to provide both consistency and flexibility across Kubernetes clusters."
 hide_table_of_contents: false
 sidebar_custom_props:
     icon: "bundles"
 tags: ["profiles", "cluster profiles", "app profiles", "system profiles"]
 ---

-Profiles are composed of packs, Helm charts, or manifests and are used to ensure consistency across workload cluster deployments and Palette virtual clusters.
+Profiles are composed of packs, Helm charts, and manifests and are used to ensure consistency across workload cluster deployments and Palette virtual clusters.
 Simultaneously, they offer the flexibility to tailor deployments to your specific needs.

 Palette uses the following profile types: